hoshomoh/CSVUtils/README.md

 ]);
 ```

-In this above example, the `:attribute` place-holder will be replaced by the actual name of the field under validation.
+In this above example:

+The `:attribute` place-holder will be replaced by the actual name of the field under validation.
 The `:value` place-holder will be replaced with value being validated.
 The `:line` place-holder will also be replaced with the row/line number in the CSV in which the error happened.

 You may also utilize other place-holders in validation messages.
 For example the `between` rule exposes two other placeholder `min` and `max`.
 Find more about this in the available rules section

 ##### Available rules